Rsantct/DRC/doc/macOS.md

 After installig DRC on your Mac as described in then main **README.md**, you can have a desktop shortcut for the DRC_GUI app.

+Please follow the below steps:

+- Configure Apple's 'Python Launcher'

+    Finder > Applications > Python 3.x > Python Launcher

+        Settings for file type:  Python Script

+        Interpreter: /usr/local/bin/python3

+        [x] Run in a Terminal window

+- Configure **DRC_GUI.py** to be open whit Apple's 'Python Launcher':

+    - In Finder, go to your DRC folder, right click on the DRC_GUI.py file, then choose 'Get information' (CMD + I)

+        --> Open with: 'Python Launcher'

-1. Open a terminal and run:
+- Make the desktop shortcut, by open a terminal and running:

     osascript -e 'tell application "Finder" to make alias file to POSIX file "'$HOME'/DRC/DRC_GUI.py" at POSIX file "'$HOME'/Desktop"'

     mv $HOME/Desktop/DRC_GUI.py $HOME/Desktop/DRC_GUI

-2. Configure DRC_GUI.py to be open whit Apple's 'Python Launcher':

-In Finder, go to your DRC folder

-Right click on the DRC_GUI.py file, then choose 'Get information'

-    Open with: 'Python Launcher'

-3. Configure Apple's 'Python Launcher'

-    Interpreter: /usr/local/bin/python3

-    [x] Run in a Terminal window